mmistakes/minimal-mistakes/_posts/2018-04-27-clojure-is-the-devil.md

 Often in order to work out the inputs and outputs of a function you need to trace backwards through the stack of functions in order to just work out what the data looks like.
-Although you also frequently have to do this with statically typed languages to determine the exact values of the types you can at least determine what the types are by looking at the type signature is.
+Although you also frequently have to do this with statically typed languages to determine the exact values of the types you can at least determine what the types are by looking at the type signature.
 This is one of the big disadvantages of a dynamically typed language.

 ## Models that are mental ##

 I've found, in any Clojure/Clojurescript code bases that are more than trivial in size, the effort of building and maintaining this mental model of the data through a pipeline of functions becomes considerable.
-This effort gets worse exponentially dependent on coding style differences therefore the number of developers working on a code base has a drastic effect on the cognitive load required to build and maintain the model of the data and it's changes as it progresses through various functions.
+This effort gets worse exponentially dependent on coding style differences, therefore the number of developers working on a code base has a drastic effect on the cognitive load required to build and maintain the model of the data and it's changes as it progresses through various functions.